swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 ![NYC by day](images/2/riders_by_hour_nyc.png)

 In the midst of dusk and dawn around 3 am is the lowest bicycle traffic.
-The distribution is bimodal containing two peaks representing the two times that New Yorkers rush in and our of work; these take place around 8am and between 5-7pm.
+The distribution is bimodal containing two peaks representing the two times that New Yorkers rush in and out of work; these take place around 8am and between 5-7pm.

-The higher peak in the evening hours could also have been affected by more tourists choosing to ride the bicycles or more people biking around for recreation.
+The higher peak in the evening hours could also have been affected by more tourists choosing to ride bicycles or more people biking around for recreation.

 ![BOS by day](images/2/riders_by_hour_bos.png)